jduffy3/jduffy3.github.io/_posts/2021-11-16-the-template-pattern.markdown

 For learning about Design Patterns the two most important books I've read (and re-read) are the classic GoF book and Head First series on Design Patterns.
 I've read other ones but I always come back to these two.

 They explain further ideas in the template pattern such as introducing hooks, where you can define a method that a sub class can optionally override.
-Allowing you to create clasess that may or may not perform a particular operation.
+This allows you to create clasess that may or may not perform a particular operation.
 Depending on the complexity of what you're trying to model, you can introduce conditional checks and member variables that are also inherited.

+I would highly recommend reading (and re-reading) them!
+The above code example is by no means definitive, in fact you might argue with me the [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) would be better suited here, and you *could* be right!
+The takeaway is the understanding of the pattern.

 ## References